Open Water Course

 Who should consider this rating?

-Join the best of the best in recreational scuba diving and live the dive life as a PADI Master Scuba Diver.
-The Master Scuba Diver rating places you in an elite group of respected divers who have earned this rating through both significant experience and scuba training.
-Fewer than two percent of divers ever achieve this rating.
-When you flash your Master Scuba Diver card, people know that you’ve spent time underwater in a variety of environments and had your share of dive adventures.
+Join the elite ranks of recreational scuba divers and embrace the dive life as a Master Scuba Diver.
+Achieving the Master Scuba Diver rating places you among a respected group of divers who have attained this status through significant experience and comprehensive scuba training.
+Fewer than two percent of divers ever reach this level.
+When you present your Master Scuba Diver card, others will recognize that you have spent considerable time underwater across various environments and have enjoyed numerous dive adventures.

-The path starts with earning a PADI Open Water Diver certification, followed by PADI Advanced Open Water Diver and PADI Rescue Diver (or qualifying certifications).
-You also need to earn five PADI Specialty Diver certifications and have logged a minimum of 50 dives.
+Every diver aged 12 and older should aim for the Master Scuba Diver rating.
+The journey begins by obtaining an Open Water Diver certification, followed by the Advanced Open Water Diver certification and Diver Stress and Rescue Diver certification (or equivalent).
+Additionally, you must earn three Specialty Diver certifications and log a minimum of 50 dives.

-Check with one of the staffed professionals at store about starting your journey toward becoming a PADI Master Scuba Diver and continuing your diving adventures.
+Please consult with one of the knowledgeable professionals at the store to start your journey toward becoming a Master Scuba Diver and to continue your diving adventures.

 Divemaster